Eli Manning

-Elisha Nelson Manning (born January 3, 1981) is an American former football quarterback who played in the National Football League (NFL) for 16 seasons with the New York Giants.
-A member of the Manning family, he is the youngest son of quarterback Archie Manning and younger brother of quarterback Peyton Manning.
-Manning played college football at Ole Miss, where he won the Maxwell and Johnny Unitas Golden Arm Awards as a senior.
-He was selected first overall in the 2004 NFL Draft by the San Diego Chargers and traded to the Giants during the draft.
+Elisha Nelson Manning (born January 3, 1981) is an American former professional football quarterback who played in the National Football League (NFL) for 16 seasons with the New York Giants.
+A member of the Manning family, he is the youngest son of Archie and younger brother of Cooper and Peyton.
+Manning played college football for the Ole Miss Rebels, winning the Maxwell and Johnny Unitas Golden Arm awards as a senior.
+He was selected first overall in the 2004 NFL draft by the San Diego Chargers and traded to the Giants during the draft.

-Although Manning struggled with consistency throughout much of his career, he is recognized for twice leading the Giants to underdog Super Bowl victories against the New England Patriots' dynasty in Super Bowl XLII and Super Bowl XLVI.
+Manning's greatest professional success was twice leading the Giants to underdog Super Bowl victories against the New England Patriots dynasty in Super Bowls XLII and XLVI.
 The former, which saw the wild card Giants defeat a Patriots team that was the first to win all 16 regular season games, is regarded as one of the greatest sports upsets of all time.
-Manning was named Most Valuable Player in both championships, making him one of five players to have multiple Super Bowl MVP awards.
+Manning was named Super Bowl MVP in both championships, making him one of six players to receive the award multiple times.

-As the Giants' starting quarterback from 2004 to 2019, Manning holds the franchise records for passing yards, touchdown passes, and completions.
+As the Giants starting quarterback from 2004 to 2019, Manning holds the franchise records for passing yards, passing touchdowns, and completions.
 Never missing a game due to injury, he started 210 consecutive games from 2004 to 2017, the third-longest consecutive starts streak by an NFL quarterback.
-Manning ranks 10th all-time in passing yards and 10th in touchdowns.
+Manning ranks 11th all-time in both passing yards and passing touchdowns.

 Early life

 Manning was born in New Orleans, the youngest of three boys to Olivia (née Williams) and NFL quarterback Elisha Archibald "Archie" Manning III, both natives of Mississippi.
 His older brothers, Cooper and Peyton, both played football growing up.

 Manning attended high school at the Isidore Newman School in New Orleans, where he played football and basketball for the Greenies.
-In his high school career, Manning passed for a school-record 7,389 yards and 89 touchdowns.
-Eli's passing mark was later broken by his nephew Arch.
-He committed to play college football at the University of Mississippi.
+In his high school career, Manning was a three-time All-State selection from 1996 to 1998, was named the USA Today Player of the Year in Louisiana, and passed for a school-record 7,389 yards and 89 touchdowns.
+His passing mark was later broken by his nephew Arch in 2022.
+Eli committed to play college football at the University of Mississippi.

 College career

-Manning entered college in the shadow of his brother Peyton, quarterback of the Indianapolis Colts, and his father, who was considered a "folk hero" at Ole Miss.
+Manning entered college in the shadow of his brother Peyton, quarterback of the Indianapolis Colts, and his father, who was considered a legend and folk hero at Ole Miss.
 During his years with the Rebels, Manning set or tied numerous single-game, season and career records.
 His career numbers include 10,119 passing yards (fifth on the SEC career list), 81 touchdown passes (third on the SEC career list), and a passer rating of 137.7 (tied for sixth on the SEC career list).